-This report is intended solely for the information of management, the Governor's Office of Elderly Affairs and the Legislative Auditor and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information of management, the Louisiana Legislative Auditor, federal awarding agencies and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.
 Under Louisiana Revised Statute 24:516, this report is distributed by the Legislative Auditor as a public document.